-Students conduct research into current events and create a comparison chart of good leadership and poor leadership in countries with democratic and authoritarian governments.
+Have students conduct research into current events and create a comparison chart of good leadership and poor leadership in countries with democratic and authoritarian governments.

 This exploration could be taken further into a discussion of media coverage and transparency when it comes to leadership in different forms of government.

 General Dwight D. Eisenhower: D-Day and Responsibility

 In this lesson, students will read an account about General Eisenhower’s actions on D-Day and how they can act responsibly in their own lives through readings, discussions, and a presentation project.

 By the end of this section, you will explain the causes and effects of the victory of the United States and its allies over the Axis Powers.